bootstrap-ruby/bootstrap-navbar/README.md

 #### brand_link

-This method generates a menu divider, to be used in a `nav_bar`.
+This method generates a menu divider, to be used in a `navbar`.

 ```haml
 = brand_link 'My App', '/home'